Tornado Shelter: The Ultimate Guide to Building a Safe and Secure Storm Shelter

 3. Community Tornado Shelters

-• Often maintained by cities, schools, or businesses to provide safety during storms.
+Designed to accommodate multiple people in a public or shared space, these shelters are often maintained by cities, schools, or businesses to provide safety during storms.

 Considerations: Access may be limited, and shelters could reach full capacity during severe weather.
 Ensure you know the nearest location and the entry protocol in case of an emergency.